ahvo/Insight_Stock_Error_Challenge/README.md

 ### Place actual stock prices (actual.txt), predicted stock prices (predicted.txt), and specified window number (window.txt) into input folder.

-_Note: For window number, please DO NOT use decimals to indicate a whole-number (i.e. 4.0 instead of 4)._
+_Note: For window number, please DO NOT use decimals to indicate a whole-number (i.e. Use 4 instread of 4.0)._

 #### actual.txt sample: